-In ascending order, trim levels include the SLE1, SLE2, SLT1 and SLT2.
+In ascending order, trim levels are the SLE1, SLE2, SLT1 and SLT2.
 All four come standard with the four-cylinder engine and front-wheel drive.
 All-wheel drive is optional on any trim, and the V-6 is optional on all but the SLE1.
 On each trim, you get a little added content if you choose the GMC version versus the Chevy, which accounts for the Terrain's higher price.
 I drove a front-wheel-drive V-6 SLT1, though I've driven both engines in the mechanically identical Equinox, which you can compare to the Terrain here.

 Going & Stopping

 Having driven both the four-cylinder and V-6 Equinox, I can attest that the difference in power isn't appreciable unless you're pushing the car hard or carrying a load of people.
 My V-6 Terrain drove the point home: With 264 horsepower on tap — and no all-wheel drive to weigh things down — I'd expect a bit more oomph, especially given that competitors like the V-6 Toyota RAV4 feel downright fleet-footed.
 The Terrain does, however, weigh a few hundred pounds more, and so it lumbers along at a more leisurely pace.

 That lumbering can be an issue.
 A six-speed automatic is standard, but it isn't exactly the paragon of responsiveness.
 Kickdown takes too long at any speed, and it's often accompanied by uncertain gear hunting.
 I also noticed a vexing case of accelerator lag.
 It has a way of creeping up on you: Acceleration from stoplights was acceptable, but when driving around 30-40 mph it occasionally took a full second for the Terrain to respond to my right foot.
 I'd invariably respond by stabbing the gas pedal harder, and when the cavalry finally arrived I'd get overkill.